 Flexible Impeller Pumps have a steady, pulseless flow due to this operating principle.

 What types of fluids would a Flexible Impeller Pump be used on?

-The versatility and benefits of a Flexible Impeller Pumps mean they are great in a number of applications!
+The versatility and benefits of Flexible Impeller Pumps mean they are great in a number of applications!
 See some of the most common below.